COVID-19 Visitor Response Plan

-Please see the below documents for more detailed information, including guidance for specific settings and definitions for visitors and support persons:
+See the below documents for more detailed information, including visitation guidance for specific settings at our hospital locations, for outpatient appointments, and for our long-term care facilities – as well as definitions for visitors and support persons:

 - Tips for virtually connecting with loved ones using your personal device

-Please visit our COVID-19 vaccine page for more information about the vaccines, including facts, local vaccination clinics, how to schedule an appointment, and more.
-Visit our COVID-19 information page to learn more about our response to the novel coronavirus, including our testing criteria and testing clinics, online screening tool, local support services, and more.
+Visit our COVID-19 vaccine page for more information about the vaccines, including how to schedule an appointment, booster shot, or third dose.
+Visit our COVID-19 information page for testing information and local support services

 When You Arrive

 Unless you are an emergency admission, you should report to the Registration Office, which is located at the Main Entrance of the hospital.

 Bringing identification cards or documents relating to insurance coverage is important.
 It would be helpful if you bring a list of any prescription medications and their dosage that you are currently using.
 You will need to bring only a few personal items.
 Please leave all valuables at home.
 For your convenience and comfort, we suggest you bring a robe, nightgown or pajamas and personal toiletries.
 Also, nail polish (from fingers and toes) should be removed before a hospital stay.

 This is a summary of your responsibilities as a patient of Little Falls Hospital: